davidsword/sword-layouts/readme.txt

 = Current Layouts =

  - ✅ TILE (see screenshots)
+     * Stagger small blurbs of text along side beautiful images
+     * Creates a "magazine" style to your webpage
+     * Fully responsive
+     * Built with CSS Grid

- - _..more on the way!_
+ - 🚧 _..more on the way!_

 = Please Note =

 * 🚀 This is a beta plugin for the beta plugin [Gutenberg](https://wordpress.org/plugins/gutenberg/) - things will be rocky.
-Please [open a support request](https://wordpress.org/support/plugin/sword-layouts) [or add as an issue on Github](https://github.com/davidsword/sword-layouts/issues) before summiting a negative review, *I'm happy to help,* please provide as much information as possible (screen recordings, Wordpress and PHP versions, able-to-replicate instructions).
+* ⚠️ Please [open a support request](https://wordpress.org/support/plugin/sword-layouts) [or add as an issue on Github](https://github.com/davidsword/sword-layouts/issues) before summiting a negative review, *I'm happy to help,* please provide as much information as possible (screen recordings, Wordpress and PHP versions, able-to-replicate instructions).

 = Big shouts to =